Course Architecture Intensive

 Getting Started

-This work begins with a discovery call.
+This work begins with a discovery call designed to assess fit, scope, and readiness.

 Investment